How to Adopt!

 1. Browse available cats online!
 View our current adoptable cats on our adoptables page anytime.

-2. Stop by our shelter during our open hours to meet available cats, get to know their personalities, and find your match.
+2. Cats are available on a first-come, first-served basis.
+Stop by our shelter during our open hours to meet available cats, get to know their personalities, and find your match.

-3. Let staff know when you've found your match and we'll help you complete the adoption process!
+3. Let staff know when you've found your match, and we'll help you complete the adoption process in person.

 Adoption Fees